7.4 | / 10 |

 NOTE: As this release does not include a Blu-ray, these screenshots were sourced from the 4K disc and downsampled to 1080p/SDR.
 For that reason, they're not an accurate gauge of the true UHD presentation.

 Michael Reuben's review of the 2018 Blu-ray awarded high marks to that disc's 1080p/SDR transfer, praising the crisp appearance and stability of this digitally-shot production that was finished at a 2K intermediate.
-I've mentioned before that UHD releases of such titles are often criticized for being "just an upscale", but this 2160p/HDR10 (Dolby Vision compatible) transfer certainly makes a case for itself from start to finish.
-Dutifully encoded on a dual-layered disc, the main feature's bit rate is regularly at least double that of its Blu-ray counterpart and plays without a hitch at every turn.
+I've mentioned before that UHD releases of such titles are often criticized for being "just an upscale", but this 2160p/HDR10 (Dolby Vision compatible) transfer certainly makes a strong case for itself from start to finish.
+Neatly encoded on a dual-layered disc, the main feature's bit rate is regularly at least double that of its Blu-ray counterpart and plays without a hitch at every turn.
 Black levels are ink-deep, shadow detail is finely resolved, contrast levels are suitably more refined, and of course fine detail gets a decent but perhaps not transformative boost.
 More often than not, what we have here is a thicker and more impactful version of an already-great HD presentation.
-Colors are given a tangible boost as well, from the moody lighting of back rooms and underground fight clubs to the neon signage at a bar, piercing car headlights, cool blue pool water, and more; not only does the wide color gamut come into play here, but there's a more striking relationship between specific hues and darker backgrounds to boot.
-Overall, this is a very nice little upgrade indeed, "upscale" or not, and clearly proves that films from any genre can benefit from a tighter visual presentation.
+Colors are given a tangible boost as well, from the moody lighting of back rooms and underground fight clubs to the neon signage at a bar, piercing car headlights, cool blue pool water, and more; not only does the wide color gamut come into play here, but there's a much more striking relationship between specific hues and darker backgrounds to boot.
+Overall, this is a very nice little upgrade indeed, "upscale" or not, and clearly proves that films within any genre can benefit from a tighter visual presentation.

 This DTS-HD 5.1 Master Audio mix is likely the exact same one featured on the 2018 Blu-ray, so please see Michael Rebuen's linked review for more details.
 Bottom line, it's a solid and surprisingly active effort that gets the job done.
 Please note, however, that this 4K release omits the foreign dubs and subtitles found on that older disc.